asmodeus812/elearning/cracking-coding-interview/9-object-oriented-design.md

 # Design principles

-## SOLID principles
+## SOLID principles & The Theory

 ### Single Responsibility Principle (SRP)

-A class should have only one reason to change, meaning that a class should have only one job or responsibility.
+-   **Description:** A class should have only one reason to change.
+-   **Example:** Separating data access logic from business logic.

 ### Open/Closed Principle (OCP)

-Objects or entities should be open for extension but closed for modification, meaning that you should be able to extend a class's behavior without modifying it.
+-   **Description:** Objects should be open for extension but closed for modification.
+-   **Example:** Using interfaces and abstract classes to allow for extension without modifying existing code.

 ### Liskov Substitution Principle (LSP)

-Subtypes must be substitutable for their base types, meaning that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
+-   **Description:** Subtypes must be substitutable for their base types.
+-   **Example:** Ensuring that derived classes can be used interchangeably with their base class without affecting the program's behavior.

 ### Interface Segregation Principle (ISP)

-Clients should not be forced to depend on interfaces they do not use.
-This principle states that no client should be forced to depend on methods it does not use.
+-   **Description:** Clients should not be forced to depend on interfaces they do not use.
+-   **Example:** Breaking down large interfaces into smaller, more specific interfaces to avoid imposing unnecessary dependencies.

 ### Dependency Inversion Principle (DIP)

-High-level modules should not depend on low-level modules.
+-   **Description:** High-level modules should not depend on low-level modules.
     Both should depend on abstractions.
-Abstractions should not depend on details; details should depend on abstractions.
+-   **Example:** Using dependency injection to decouple components and promote loose coupling.

+## SOLID Principles & The Real-World

+### Single Responsibility Principle (SRP)

+-   **Problem:** An application has a class responsible for both logging user activities and processing user data.
+-   **Solution:** Separate the logging functionality into its own class, creating two classes: one for processing user data and another for logging user activities.

+### Open/Closed Principle (OCP)

+-   **Problem:** An application has a class responsible for calculating various types of discounts, but new types of discounts keep getting added, requiring modification of the existing class.
+-   **Solution:** Create an abstract class or interface for discounts and implement specific discount types as subclasses.
+This allows adding new discount types without modifying the existing class.

+### Liskov Substitution Principle (LSP)

+-   **Problem:** An application expects all shapes to have an area method, but the behavior of the area method for some shapes (e.g., circles) cannot be accurately represented by a generic area method.
+-   **Solution:** Ensure that derived classes (e.g., Circle, Square) can be substituted for their base class (e.g., Shape) without altering the correctness of the program's behavior.

+### Interface Segregation Principle (ISP)

+-   **Problem:** An interface for a reporting service includes methods for generating multiple types of reports, but not all clients need all types of reports, leading to unnecessary dependencies.
+-   **Solution:** Split the large interface into smaller, more specific interfaces (e.g., IExcelReportGenerator, IPDFReportGenerator) to avoid forcing clients to depend on methods they don't use.

+### Dependency Inversion Principle (DIP)

+-   **Problem:** An application has tightly coupled components, making it difficult to replace or extend one component without affecting others.
+-   **Solution:** Use dependency injection to invert the dependencies, allowing high-level modules to depend on abstractions (e.g., interfaces) rather than concrete implementations, promoting loose coupling and easier maintenance.

 ## Other principles